mbartelsm/encyclopedia-angara/languages/proto-hakean/sentences.md

     sat girl little with a kitten by me

 51. The child waited at the door for her father.
-    to wait the child for father her-GEN at the door [^ambiguous]
+    to wait the child for father her-GEN at the door
-    for wait the child for father her-GEN at the door [^ambiguous]
+    for wait the child for father her-GEN at the door [^ambiguous1]

 52. Yesterday the oldest girl in the village lost her kitten.